 By the dawn of the 20th century, education, particularly completing primary education, was a norm.
 Due to the growth in education, there was a corresponding expansion in the courses taught.
 However, there was no unifying hand over schools or curriculum.

 With the confusion came a push for reform.
-In order to bring change several influential committees were formed in the early 20th to bring order to the chaos of education.
-The major committees includes
+In order to bring change, several influential committees were formed in the early 20th to bring order to the chaos of education.
+The major committees include

 - The Committee of Fifteen

 - The Committee of Ten